iurijw/Python-Telegram-Auto-Forwarder/README.md

   2. If error, try to delete config.json folder and open the program again.

 # Final Notes
-Im not a professional at Python, so, sorry for any incosistence at code and errors that can happen.
+I'm not a professional at Python, so, sorry for any inconsistencies at code and errors that can happen.
 I am not responsible for any misuse of the program.